 - After tuning the TV to the HDMI input channel, turn the camera on and press the D button to view pictures on the television screen. - Audio playback volume can be adjusted using the controls on the TV.
 Camera controls cannot be used. - If the camera is paired with a smart device running the SnapBridge app, the device can be used to control playback remotely while the camera is connected to a TV.
-See SnapBridge online help for details. - Connect the camera to an HDMI 2.1-compliant input connector when generating an HDMI output with 2160/120p and 2160/100p settings.
+See SnapBridge online help for details.

-288 TVs
+281 TVs